satori-com/mzbench/doc/deployment_guide.md

 ### `{bench_data_dir, "<path>"}`

-This parameters specifies where to store the various benchmark generated data.
+This parameter specifies where to store the various benchmark generated data.

 By default `mz_bench_api_data` in the home directory of the user who started the server.

 ### `{graphite, "<hostname or ip>"}`

-This parameters specifies the host or IP address of the Graphite server to send the metrics to.
+This parameter specifies where to send the metrics, the host or IP address of the Graphite server.

 ### `{graphite_api_key, "<string>"}`